-This dude is a beast on the streets, and you know it.
+This dude is a beast, and you know it.

 Liam was born in 1992, and he started riding at the age of thirteen.

 He was always into bikes growing up, but his friend was particularly interested in BMX which made Liam fall in love with the sport.

 Along with still doing a lot of bike stunts and whatnot, Liam is also very into photography.